An Iran Itinerary for One Week to One Month for Independent Travelers

 Tehran (1-3 Days)

-Welcome to the chaotic capital of Iran and the most common starting off point for most travelers heading to Iran.
+Welcome to the chaotic capital of Iran and the most common starting-off point for most travelers heading to Iran.
 You can tick off the highlights in Tehran in a couple of days but you can also spend weeks here exploring the city more intensely.
-A few good places to have on you Tehran itinerary are:
+A few good places to have on your Tehran itinerary are:

 - Azadi Tower

 - Golestan Palace

 - Grand Bazaar

 - Friday Mosque